AyelenSarco/TeamManagementAPI/README.md

 - For each membership, the role in the team, the join date, and whether it is active are stored.

 # Features
-- Create and manage Persons
+- Create and manage People
 - Create and manage Teams
 - Add or remove Team Members with roles
 - Manage team assignments